LEFapps/mani-pona/README.md

 The application also has a dashboard for administrators to aid the various processes.

+### License
+Loreco is an open source software project.
+It is free to use under de conditions of the GNU AGPL3 framework.
+Visit their [page](https://choosealicense.com/licenses/agpl-3.0/) for more information.

 ### Involved parties

-Loreco, A centralised (AWS based) SuMSy implementation,  was created by LEF bvba (http://eenwereldmetlef.be/), commissioned by Howest Hogeschool.
+Loreco, A centralised (AWS based) SuMSy implementation,  was created by [LEF bvba](http://eenwereldmetlef.be/), commissioned by Howest Hogeschool.

+The involved parties are:

+a.
+Howest, Department of Netwerkeconomics.
+Sint-Martens-Latemlaan 1B, 8500 Kortrijk.
+[Bachelor Netwerkeconomie (Business Innovation) | Howest](https://www.howest.be/nl/opleidingen/bachelor/netwerkeconomie)

+b.
+Happonomy.
+Sluisstraat 79 - 3000 Leuven.
+[Happonomy](https://www.happonomy.org/nl/contact/)

+c.
+Muntuit.
+Kerkstraat 108, 9050 Gent.
+[Munt Uit](https://muntuit.be/#)

 ___
 ## Key terms